Twinsherry/Twinsherry/README.md

 ## About Me

-Nice to see you, there is a normal girl and strives to make herself uncommon.
+Nice to see you, there is a normal girl who is struggling to make herself uncommon.

 My name is **Shirely Amika**, and you can also call me **Sherry** or **Amika** The special name has another spelling, **Twinsherry**.